WMCPD-1/Encrypt-decrypt-web/README.md

-# Encrypt-decrypt-web
- AES Text Encryption &amp; Decryption Tool  SecureText is a lightweight, modern, and fully client-side AES-256 text encryption and decryption tool built using HTML, CSS, JavaScript, and CryptoJS.
-It allows users to securely encrypt or decrypt any text with a custom secret key  all inside their browser, with no data stored or sent to a server
+# 🔐 SecureText — AES Encryption & Decryption Tool

+SecureText is a lightweight, client-side AES text encryption and decryption tool built with HTML, CSS, JavaScript, and CryptoJS.
+It performs all operations locally in your browser to ensure maximum privacy and security.

+---

+## ⭐ Features

+- AES-256 encryption and decryption (CryptoJS)
+- 100% client-side — no server, no data logging
+- Copy to clipboard support with visual feedback
+- Secret key visibility toggle
+- Modern, responsive dark UI
+- Error handling for invalid keys or malformed text

+---

+## 📂 Project Structure